llv22/nccl-osx/README.md

 In order to make library and nccl-test compatible, each nccl library version will be unique mapped to nccl-test on macOS version.
 When you start your work from my version, please also keep in mind.

 * [nccl-2.5.7-1-release](https://github.com/llv22/nccl-osx/tree/dev-2.5.7-for-jax) should be tested by [nccl-tests-v2.0.0 on mac](https://github.com/llv22/nccl-tests-macOS-cuda/tree/v2.0.0-built).
+* [nccl-2.5.8-release](https://github.com/llv22/nccl-osx/tree/dev-2.5.8-for-jax) should be tested by [nccl-tests-v2.0.0 on mac](https://github.com/llv22/nccl-tests-macOS-cuda/tree/v2.0.0-built).
+This is the first major release which fixes IPv6 address issue on macOS and enables nccl to run for TF/JAX.
+You can also use [Jax pmap notebook](https://github.com/llv22/jax-macOS-cuda/blob/jax-built-v0.2.6/examples/jax_startup.ipynb) for further client testing.

 ## Motivation